ZosBHAI/tech_notes/technical_notes/Fabric_SQL_SQL_Server.md

 2. You cannot change the database context within a stored procedure using `USE dbName`.
    - This is because it would be a separate batch, and a stored procedure is a collection of only one batch of statements.
 3. `@` is used to access variables, and `@@` is used to access system variables.
-4. Stored procedure is not Transactional by default .
-It can be made transactional  by including `BEGIN TRANS` or `COMMIT` or `ROLLBACK`.
+4. Stored procedure is not Transactional by default .It can be made transactional  by including `BEGIN TRANS` or `COMMIT` or `ROLLBACK`.
 [SQL SERVER - Stored Procedure and Transactions - SQL Authority with Pinal Dave](https://blog.sqlauthority.com/2010/06/02/sql-server-stored-procedure-and-transactions/)

 ---